pypdfium2-team/.github/profile/README.md

 These are the platforms that we support with wheels / pre-built binaries.

 In principle, pypdfium2 may run anywhere provided you are able to procure a pdfium build for the platform.
-In case of exotic platforms, building pdfium is down to the embedder or distributor.
+In case of exotic platforms, this is down to the embedder or distributor.

 ### Installation